Addressing Condom Supply and Demand in PEPFAR Programs

 USAID’s condom programming under the U.S. President’s Emergency Plan for AIDS Relief (PEPFAR) is strategically integrated into:

 USAID assists countries in creating and implementing national condom strategies that address key supply and demand issues related to increasing condom use.
-It employs a total market approach to condom programming that engages the public sector for free condoms, social marketing sector for subsidized condoms, and commercial sector for regular priced condoms.
+It employs a total market approach to condom programming that engages the public sector for free condoms, the social marketing sector for subsidized condoms, and the commercial sector for regular priced condoms.
 This approach supports increased sustainability by reducing reliance on donor subsidies and increases host-country ownership of and oversight for condom programming.

 Globally, USAID condom programming emphasizes key interventions related to strengthening condom supply, increasing demand, and improving use.
 These include: